GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 If you do finance a bike, two account setups make the cost-of-ownership visible:

-• Bike loan as a liability account, with the loan amount and rate in the name (e.g. "Bike loan — NIBL — 11% — closes 2029-04").
+• Bike loan as a liability account, with the loan amount and rate baked into the name (e.g. "Bike loan, NIBL, 11%, closes 2029-04").
 Each EMI splits into principal repayment (reduces liability) and interest expense (categorised as financing cost).
-Without this split, the EMI just looks like a cash drain and the loan balance never seems to move.
+Without that split, the EMI just looks like a cash drain and the loan balance never seems to move.

 • Bike running as an expense category, with sub-categories for fuel, road tax, insurance, servicing, accessories.
-Quarterly review (the 15-minute monthly money review) should aggregate this into a "cost per month of riding" number — divide annual total by 12, compare against alternatives.
+The quarterly review (see 15-minute monthly money review) should aggregate this into a "cost per month of riding" number.
+Divide annual total by 12, compare against alternatives.

 The annual numbers usually surprise people.
-A Rs 3 lakh Pulsar in Kathmandu, ridden ~12,000 km/year, typically costs about Rs 9,500–11,000 a month all-in once you include depreciation.
+A Rs 3 lakh Pulsar in Kathmandu, ridden ~12,000 km/year, typically runs about Rs 9,500–11,000 a month all-in once depreciation is included.
 That is the number that should drive the bike-vs-rideshare decision, not the dealer's monthly EMI.

 Three questions before you sign at the showroom